Emil Dardak: Regent of Trenggalek

 Dardak registered in 2015 to run in Trenggalek's regency election with the 25-year old Muhammad Nur Arifin as running mate, with the support of PDI-P, Gerindra, Golkar, PAN, Demokrat, Hanura and PPP.
 The pair won 76 percent of the votes (282,487), winning in all of Trenggalek's subdistricts.
 The pair was sworn in on 17 February 2016.

 Vice Governor of East Java

 After being regent, Dardak attempted to diversify the economy of Trenggalek, promoting tourism and encouraging investment programs in the area - which typically sees less investors than regencies in northern Java.
 He later became running mate to Khofifah Indar Parawansa in the 2018 East Java gubernatorial election, and the pair won with 10,465,218 votes (53.55%).
 The pair was sworn in on 13 February 2019.

 Dardak is a member of the Democratic Party, although he endorsed Joko Widodo in the 2019 Indonesian presidential election - against party lines.

 Personal life

-Dardak's father, Hermanto Dardak (1957-2019), was deputy minister of public works under Susilo Bambang Yudhoyono's presidency and in 2015 served as head of regional development in the same ministry.
-Emil is married to a fellow actress Arumi Bachsin, who was of mixed Indo Eurasian-Bengkulu descent from Palembang, South Sumatra.
+Dardak's father, Hermanto Dardak (1957–2019), was deputy minister of public works under Susilo Bambang Yudhoyono's presidency and in 2015 served as head of regional development in the same ministry.
+Dardak is married to a fellow actress Arumi Bachsin, who was of mixed Indo Eurasian-Bengkulu descent from Palembang, South Sumatra.